Blog

 Personal trainers and fitness instructors

-Micro-gyms offer trainers the freedom to run their own training business on their terms, much like a freelancer renting out an art studio or a podcaster renting out a podcasting studio in a coworking space.
+Micro-gyms offer trainers the freedom to run their own training business on their own terms, much like a freelancer renting out an art studio or a podcaster renting out a podcasting studio in a coworking space.

 Gym-goers